-Now, true enough the beer could have changed over the decades, that is possible, but I conclude finally that MSB’s beer was likely fairly low in alcohol but otherwise sound.
+Now, true enough MSB’s beer could have changed over the decades, but I consider finally that it was fairly low in alcohol but otherwise sound.
 If the beer was small beer of 1% or 2% abv, it probably didn’t taste great.
 Some reading who are familiar with non-alcoholic beer may see what I mean (useful as that article is, sometimes).
-Possibly the MSB beer was 3-4% abv, this at a time when ales and porter started at 5% and just went up from there, but I incline that it was very weak: see above the c.
-1900 ad for Mont des Cats table beer, this may well have been the kind of beer MSB brewed.
+Possibly the MSB beer was 3-4% abv, this at a time when ales and porter started at 5% and went up from there, but I incline that it was quite weak: see above the c.1900 ad for Mont des Cats table beer, this may well have been the kind of beer MSB brewed.

-One odd thing is that a few accounts of visits to MSB make no reference to beer or other alcohol at all.
-One describes the only beverage mentioned as water.
+An odd thing is that a few accounts of visits to MSB make no reference to beer or other alcohol at all.
+One describes the only beverage available as water.
 Maybe MSB brewed at some times and not others, or in some years and not others, it is hard to say.

-I am not clear when brewing was abandoned at MSB, I’d think perhaps before the First World War.
-I hope MSB does make its own beer one day again.
-This would be most salutary from a number of standpoints, while to be sure it’s a decision that must be carefully thought.
+I am not clear when brewing was abandoned at MSB, I’d think prehaps before the First World War.
+I hope MSB does make its own beer again one day.
+This would be salutary from a number of standpoints, while to be sure it’s a decision to be carefully thought.
 If MSB commences brewing, I would suggest it make an ale from all-English materials including the yeast.
 I wouldn’t use a Belgian yeast, in particular.
 Making a traditional English ale would honour much of the history in question: it was English brewing skill that was deployed at Melleray’s brewery in France in 1817.
-And English Benedictines brought similar skills to Dieulouard Abbey in Lorraine, as I discussed here, and made English-style beer the renown of Lorraine for almost 200 years.
+And English Benedictines brought similar skills to Dieulouard Abbey in Lorraine, as I discussed here, and made English-style ale the renown of Lorraine for almost 200 years.

 Further, the “Belgian taste” is familiar in the market today from the numerous Trappist beers, and other beers in that style, available in the market.
-I would do something different, strictly English, in particular, and no American hops, which seems consistent with early MSB brewing history.
+I would do something different, strictly English, in particular, and no American hops.
+This seems consistent with early MSB brewing history.